 The key things happening at a federal level to support and/or encourage decarbonisation of various sectors are:

 The development of an internationally aligned framework to track and verify emissions from clean energy products has been in the works since 2021, in part driven by the emergence of the hydrogen market as a potential path to decarbonising various Australian industries.
-These efforts have culminated in the proposed introduction of the Guarantee of Origin scheme: a landmark proposal that will provide a mechanism to verify emissions associated with hydrogen and other low-emissions commodities produced in Australia.
+These efforts have culminated in the introduction of the Guarantee of Origin scheme: a landmark proposal that will provide a mechanism to verify emissions associated with hydrogen and other low-emissions commodities produced in Australia.
+The Guarantee of Origin Bills passed Parliament in November 2024.

-In addition, the planned introduction of the Renewable Energy Guarantee of Origin Certificate opens the door for an ongoing renewable energy certificate framework designed to support the ongoing energy transition.
+In addition, the Guarantee of Origin scheme will, by the end of 2025, introduce the Renewable Energy Guarantee of Origin Certificate (REGO), which opens the door for an ongoing renewable energy certificate framework designed to support the ongoing energy transition.
 This is especially relevant, given the Renewable Energy Target scheme is due to sunset in 2030 and take with it the large-scale generation certificates created by eligible generators under that scheme.
-With policy consultation and trial workshop phases now in the rearview mirror (and $38.2 million allocated to the creation of the scheme in the 2023–24 Federal Budget), the Government is developing the legislation and methodology, with a view to commencing the scheme's operation in 2024.
+The Government is currently developing the subordinate legislation to support the Scheme, with a view to conducting consultation in the first half of 2025 before the Scheme comes into effect at the end of the year.

 What's next?